Fun fact: did you know that Sean Ellis was actually born in Sydney? But came back for the first time in 30 years to speak at SydStart 2015?

 Ideate in detail

-This stage is all about creative problem solving.
-Leverage insights from the previous step to come up with hypotheses for your idea.
+This stage is all about creative problem-solving.
+Leverage insights from the previous step to develop hypotheses for your idea.

-It’s important to have a rhythm; Sean suggests a weekly brainstorming session with the whole growth team.
+Having a rhythm is important; Sean suggests a weekly brainstorming session with the whole growth team.

-You’ll want to ensure everyone in the team is bringing ideas to the table.
-If everyone has a voice, you’ll end up with much better results.
+You’ll want to ensure everyone on the team brings ideas to the table.
+If everyone has a voice, you’ll have much better results.

-Before moving on, fully develop your ideas need.
+Before moving on, fully develop your ideas.
 Here’s what you need to cover:

 Prioritize in weekly growth meeting